Morphological Analysis of the Polarized Synchrotron Emission with WMAP and Planck: Summary and Conclusions

 \section{Summary and Conclusions}

 In the analysis we have covered two important aspects of the polarized synchrotron emission: the presence of large filamentary structures outside the Galactic plane, and its statistical proprieties at small scales.
 The analysis has been performed on the debiased polarized amplitude maps at 23 and 30~GHz as observed respectively by \textit{WMAP} and \textit{Planck}.
 We developed a filament finder routine based on a friend-of-friend recursive algorithm, which detects elongated coherent emission in the sky.
 The method has been tested with foreground simulations including a toy model of filamentary structure.
 We identify 19 filaments which are detected, at least in part, in both \textit{Planck} and \textit{WMAP}.
 Some of the filaments have been already reported in the literature as observed in radio sky or in previous \textit{WMAP} analysis.
 Five of them are reported for the first time in this work.
 We analysed some properties of the detected filaments. \begin{itemize} \item We compute the polarization fraction as the ratio of the \textit{WMAP} and \textit{Planck} data maps with respect to a \texttt{Commander} intensity template rescaled with a spectral index $\beta_I= -3$.
 Typically, we find that the polarization fractions of the filaments are larger than for the areas outside the filaments, excluding the Galactic plane.
 For two filaments, both located in the NPS, we find values of about 30\%. \item We study the polarization spectral indices of the filaments from the $Q$, $U$ maps.
 We find consistent spectral indices of about -3.1 inside and outside the filaments.
-However, the $\beta$ values span a very broad range, from -3.59 to -2.17. \item Applying the filament finder algorithm to the $P_E$ and $P_B$ maps, we find that most of the filaments, especially in the NPS, are clearly visible in $E$, but not in $B$. \item Applying the finder method to the Haslam map, we observe that for some bright filaments in polarization we do not detect bright counterparts in intensity. \end{itemize} Using Minkowski functionals and tensors, we have analysed the non-Gaussianity and statistical isotropy of the polarised \textit{WMAP} and \textit{Planck} maps.
-We focused on the the faintest 80\% and 60\% of the sky.
-We compared the results obtained from data with a set of Gaussian and isotropic simulations.
-We summarize our findings. \begin{itemize} \item Analysing the 80\% sky fraction, we see large deviations ($>3\sigma$) from Gaussianity and isotropy at $6^\circ$ scale.
-The deviations decrease towards smaller scales, even if they remain significantly high down to $1.5^\circ$. \item Analysing the 60\% sky fraction, we obtain consistent results between data and simulations for all the considered thresholds and multipole ranges at the $3\sigma$ level. \item These results suggest that the large filaments are the main source of non-Gaussianity, even at small scales.
-When those filamentary structures are masked, the Gaussian and isotropic simulations resemble well the diffuse emission at the \textit{WMAP} and \textit{Planck} resolution. \end{itemize} Finally, we present a simple data-driven method used to generate non-Gaussian and anisotropic simulations.
-We generate non-Gaussian harmonic coefficients by mean of a simple transformation.
-We account for the anisotropies with a normalization template that resemble the diffuse filamentary structures.
-The simulations are then fitted in order to match the spectral and statistical properties of the 80\% sky coverage of the data maps.
+However, the $\beta$ values span a very broad range, from -3.59 to -2.17. \item Applying the filament finder algorithm to the $P_E$ and $P_B$ maps, we find that most of the filaments, especially in the NPS, are clearly visible in $E$, but not in $B$. \item Applying the finder method to the Haslam map, we observe that for some bright filaments in polarization we do not detect bright counterparts in intensity. \end{itemize}